hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

 ### Multiple Interval Mapping (MIM)

+At this point, some comments are necessary.
 All previous methods have considered the follow question: "Is there a QTL here ?".
-For this, single marker analysis considered  each marker individually, the SIM method considered a similar regression model but considering prior linkage mapping information and CIM approach fitted a multiple regression model assuming neighboring markers as covariates.
+For this, the first approach (single marker analysis) have considered  each marker individually, without a previous information about linkage groups.
+The IM method uses a similar regression model but considering prior linkage mapping information to fit the model.
+Finally, the CIM approach fitted a multiple regression model assuming other molecular markers as covariates in the regression model.

 An alternative question is:“Are there QTL here and here?”.
-This is the idea behind of the MIM method.Simply stating, MIM is a method that simultaneously considers multiples QTLs.
+This is the idea behind of the MIM method.
+Simply stating, MIM is a method that simultaneously considers multiples QTLs.
 For this purpose, multiple procedures to compare and select models are necessary.
 As pointed out by K. Broman: "QTL mapping is best viewed as a model selection or variable selection problem: what set of loci (and QTL × QTL interactions) are best supported by the data? ".
+Modern studies of QTL mapping have been based in this theory

  Advantages:
 1. Combines high precision and statistical power